Jamila Abubakar Sadiq Malafa: Career

-Malafa's journey into the navy started while she awaited admission into the nursing profession, and through her educational achievements she become the first lawyer of any gender from her village.
-After obtaining two master's degree in Constitution and Criminal law and International Maritime Law from the University of Lagos in 2004 and Maritime institute university in Malta in 2009 respectively.
-When she returned from Malta to Nigeria, she was among those selected to tour some of the country's northern states, including Sokoto, Kebbi, Katsina, Zamfara and other core northern areas, in order to encourage young women to join the profession.
+Malafa's journey into the navy started while she awaited admission into the nursing profession, and through her educational achievements, she became the first lawyer of any gender from her village.
+She earned two master's degrees in Constitution and Criminal law and International Maritime Law from the University of Lagos in 2004 and Maritime institute university in Malta in 2009 respectively.
+When she returned from Malta to Nigeria, she was among those selected to tour some of the country's northern states, including Sokoto, Kebbi, Katsina, Zamfara and other core northern areas, to encourage young women to join the profession.
 She additionally solicited the help of the Sultan and the office of the state's Commissioner of Information for their support, but the initiative did not yield fruit.
-As the Director of the Nigerian Navy Legal, Malafa holds the position of Deputy Director Civil-Military Relations (Law Support), making her the person in charge of the law department of the Nigeria Navy at the headquarters.
+As the Director of the Nigerian Navy Legal, Malafa holds the position of Deputy Director of Civil-Military Relations (Law Support), making her the person in charge of the law department of the Nigeria Navy at the headquarters.

 Malafa was decorated in December 2017 with the rank of Commodore, equivalent to a Brigadier General in the Army.
 The decoration ceremony was witnessed by Vice President Yemi Osinbajo and Chief of Policy and Plans, Rear Admiral Henry Babalola, who represented the Chief of Naval Staff Vice Admiral Ibok-Ette Ibas.

-In 2018, in commemoration of International Women's day, the Nigerian Navy in partnership with the Royal Canadian Navy at the Nigerian Naval Dockyard in Victoria Island organized a programme for a number of young women who were beneficiaries of Action Health Incorporated's tagged "Marginalized Girls Initiative".
+In 2018, in commemoration of International Women's Day, the Nigerian Navy in partnership with the Royal Canadian Navy at the Nigerian Naval Dockyard in Victoria Island organized a programme for young women who were beneficiaries of Action Health Incorporated's tagged "Marginalized Girls Initiative".
 The girls were given an opportunity to interact with Canadian and Nigerian women in uniform, with the goal of inspiring them to consider opportunities in such male-dominated fields, an event in line with Canada's feminist policy that seeks to promote gender equality and empower women and girls.
 Malafa was among those who shared her personal stories and struggles about how they joined the Nigerian Navy and how they achieved their levels of success despite the obstacles they faced.